Xqhare/Mawu/README.md

 This can be the case for large numbers expressed in exponent notation.
 For example, `123.456e+350` is not representable in 64-bits (and will return `MawuValue::None`) while `123.456e300` is representable.
 In the case of `123.456e-350`, the parser of the rust standard library will approximate to `0` and Mawu return `0`.

-Some numbers supplied as integers, eg `123456789e29`, can be converted into `f64` numbers should they be too large to be represented as `u64` but a `f64` can still hold them.
+Some numbers supplied as integers, e.g. `123456789e29`, can be converted into `f64` numbers should they be too large to be represented as `u64` but a `f64` can still hold them.
 As a result of using the rust standard library, precision can be lost.

-> [!IMPORTANT]
+> [!important]
 > Any overflow will result in a `MawuValue::None`.
 > Any underflow will result in a `0`.